 - Has social trading platforms

-Traders can indulge in just over 60 forex pairs, along with hundreds of the most prominent markets in indices, shares, cryptocurrencies, metals, and commodities.
+Traders can indulge in just over 60 forex pairs, along with hundreds of the most prominent markets in indices, shares, cryptocurrencies, metals, and commodities (all CFDs).

 Across all of the broker’s payment options, which include 9 VISA/Mastercard, POLi, bank wire, BPAY, PayPal, Neteller, Skrill, and UnionPay, the minimum deposit is AU$200.

-For active trading, MetaTrader 4, MetaTrader 5, and cTrader are the charting packages clients can use with Pepperstone, available in all known formats.
+For active trading, MetaTrader 4, MetaTrader 5, cTrader, and TradingView are the charting packages clients can use with Pepperstone, available in all known formats.
 For social trading, Pepperstone has partnered with Myfxbook, MetaTrader Signals, and DupliTrade.

 As expected, spreads apply on Pepperstone’s standard accounts, while commissions are levied on their ‘razor’ or zero spread account.
 Swaps are applicable regardless of the package.
 While Pepperstone doesn’t apply deposit and withdrawal charges, the payment processors may still levy their own.